 - Do a content audit and review all content available for your brand to see if anything can be used/repurposed for the campaign.

 5. Research topic and determine keywords

 Ask yourself: What questions are your audience asking Google?
 What path does your audience take to get answers to their question?
 How does your audience pose their problems?

-- The goal is to identify HOW your audience SEARCHES for their topic – don’t just to figure out a keyword you would like to rank for
+- Identify what your audience is looking for and how they look for this topic (don’t just figure out a keyword you would like to rank for)

 6. Identify creative concept / theme of campaign